drewjs/git-alias-conf/README.md

-# git-alias-conf
+# Git Alias Configuration

-Some helpful aliases for your git configuration.
+A helpful list of commands for your git workflow.

 More information: [Ultimate Git Alias Setup](http://durdn.com/blog/2012/11/22/must-have-git-aliases-advanced-examples/)